mikependon/RepoDB.NET/pages/getstarted/sqlserver.md

 ### Executing a Stored Procedure

-To execute a stored procedure, you can use any of the execute methods mentioned above, but you have to passed the `CommandType.StoredProcedure` enumeration value on the `commandType` argument.
+To execute a stored procedure, you can use any of the execute methods mentioned above, but you have to pass the `CommandType.StoredProcedure` enumeration value on the `commandType` argument.

 ```csharp
 using (var connection = new SqlConnection(ConnectionString))